 Put Santa Hats on All Your Photos + Art

 This one’s from my friend Jordy!
 She puts tiny Santa hats on EVERY photo and piece of art in her house.
 IT IS THE BEST IDEA EVER!
-And I’m totally doing it this year.
-You can find pre-made ones here or usually in the holiday or scrapbook section at a craft store.
+You can find pre-made ones here and here or usually in the holiday or scrapbook section at a craft store.

 Wrap A Box of Kid Cereal

 I heard this one first from several people in my life, including our former employee Samantha!
 Her and her husband get a box of sugary kids cereal from her in-laws every year for Christmas!
 If you’re a family that doesn’t typically do the crazy kids cereals on the regular, it’s a really fun and special tradition to start that’s super budget friendly and has a built in bonus… you don’t have to think about breakfast!
 Just wrap up a box and pop it under the tree! 😉

 This one’s from my mom!
 Every year she makes dozens and DOZENS of her signature chocolate peanut butter crispy candies.
 They are no-bake and insanely easy AND delicious.

 She packages up a dozen of them per person and gifts them to friends, but also to everyone who she just wants to say “thank you” to for working so hard without the year, often without the thanks they deserve!
 She finds a little ornament or holiday figurine and ties it on there too.
 I used to love adding the sprinkles to the candies when I was little, and then graduated into getting to help spoon the candies into the wrappers eventually.